1 1 2 3 5 8 What Is The Pattern

 What is the Pattern: 1 1 2 3 5 8?

 The sequence 1, 1, 2, 3, 5, 8 is the beginning of one of the most fascinating patterns in mathematics and nature: the Fibonacci sequence.
-This deceptively simple series appears in everything from the spirals of galaxies to the structure of DNA, making it a cornerstone of both mathematical theory and natural design.
+Now, this deceptively simple series appears in everything from the spirals of galaxies to the structure of DNA, making it a cornerstone of both mathematical theory and natural design.
 But how does it work, and why does it matter?

 Understanding the Pattern